abey003/SignSense/Readme.md

 ## Project Structure

 ### Main File
-The main file contains the interface with two buttons: "Virtual Drawing" and "Sign Recognition."
+The main file contains the interface with two buttons: "Launch Drawing" and "Launh Sign Language."
 Users can select either feature to start using the software.

 ### Virtual Drawing